marcolino/farmatime-server/README.md

 # Version 0.0.1

-farmaperte-server is currently in version 0.0.1.
-This is the first major release of farmaperte-server with enterprise-grade production readiness & scale.
+farmatime-server is currently in version 0.0.1.
+This is the first major release of farmatime-server with enterprise-grade production readiness & scale.
 In this version, we have introduced multiple new features and enhanced the existing ones.
 The feature set is listed above in the [Features](#features) section.

 ## Support

-Ask your questions and participate in discussions regarding farmaperte-server-related and web-dev topics at the farmaperte-server github project page.
+Ask your questions and participate in discussions regarding farmatime-server-related and web-dev topics at the farmatime-server github project page.

 ## Create a Bug Report

-If you see an error message or run into an issue, please [create bug report](https://github.com/farmaperte-server/farmaperte-server/issues/new?assignees=&labels=type%3A+bug&template=bug.yaml&title=%F0%9F%90%9B+Bug+Report%3A+).
-This effort is valued and helps all farmaperte-server users.
+If you see an error message or run into an issue, please [create bug report](https://github.com/farmatime-server/farmatime-server/issues/new?assignees=&labels=type%3A+bug&template=bug.yaml&title=%F0%9F%90%9B+Bug+Report%3A+).
+This effort is valued and helps all farmatime-server users.

 ## Submit a Feature Request

-If you have an idea, or you're missing a capability that would make development easier and more robust, please [Submit feature request](https://github.com/farmaperte-server/farmaperte-server/issues/new?assignees=&labels=type%3A+feature+request&template=feature.yml).
+If you have an idea, or you're missing a capability that would make development easier and more robust, please [Submit feature request](https://github.com/farmatime-server/farmatime-server/issues/new?assignees=&labels=type%3A+feature+request&template=feature.yml).

 If a similar feature request already exists, don't forget to leave a "+1".
 If you add some more information such as your thoughts and vision about the feature, your comments will be embraced warmly.